skellis46/slipbox/somatic practices, interoception and evidence.md

 - 'interoception, somatics and science: this is the time'

 - [[losing one's self]]
+- many of these ideas also presented in July 2023 at Somatics Conference in [[somatics unlimited]]

 ## various notes, thoughts and plans to start